 Hand and Power Tools

-This information will be provided to UCSD OSHA Outreach who will issue certification cards to each person that attends and successfully completes 10 hours of training.
-Please make sure all information is correct.
-OSHA will charge for new card corrections.
+This information will be provided to UCSD OSHA Outreach who will issue certification cards to each person who attends and successfully completes 10-hours of training.
+Please ensure all information is correct as OSHA charges a fee for new card corrections.